zype/zype.github.io/api_docs/segments.md

 Parameter | Function | Type
 --------- | -------- | ----
-video_id        | String ID of the Video to which the segment belongs.
+video_id        | String ID of the video to which the segment belongs.
 Example: 5389352e69702d401b000000. | String id        | String ID of the segment.
 Example: 5389352e69702d401b000000. | String

 ###Create a Segment